Do you want public relations examples that you can use in your business?

 It was probably done over the phone and would have taken less than 30 mins of her day.

-She delivered a powerful quote that became the headline – and it’s a sentiment that fits with her brand.
+She delivered a powerful quote that became the attention grabbing headline – and it’s a sentiment that fits with her brand.

 Customers want to know the people behind their favourite brands.
 It builds trust – plus it’s an easy SEO backlink win that works towards your long-term PR objectives.